j4w8n/supakit/README.md

 {/if}
 ```

-> You can't effectively use this store for other purposes, like writing your own data to it, as the store's value will be overwritten after certain events and upon requests to the server.
+> You can't effectively use this store for other purposes, like writing your own data to it, as the store's value will be overwritten after certain events and during server requests.

 ### Cookies
 Supakit will set upto four cookies.